East African Breweries: EABL Foundation

 The EABL Foundation is the corporate social responsibility arm of East African Breweries, founded in 2005.
 It assists people in Kenya, Uganda and Tanzania through five areas of activity: water supply, education and training, health, environment, and special projects.
 Through the skills for life program, The EABL Foundation provides scholarships for undergraduates in the three East African Countries.

 Its ongoing projects include the construction of an optical center in Moshi, Tanzania, the support of the Sickle Cell Association of Uganda and the donation of an Ultra Sound Machine to Kirwara Hospital in Thika, Kenya.
 The foundation has supplied over KSh.70 million/= (approx. US$972,000) in university scholarships.

 The EABL Foundation conducts special projects in times of disaster and when emergency relief is needed.
 Most recently, the foundation took part in the Save A Life Fund, in which it donated over KSh.14 million/= (approx. US$194,000) towards famine relief.

 Association football sponsorships

 Kenyan Premier League

 On 21 August 2012, the company signed a deal worth KSh.170 million/= (US$2.02 million; £1.28 million stg; €1.62 million) with the Kenyan Premier League for its renaming to the Tusker Premier League.
-This made it the most lucrative deal ever made in Kenyan football history.
+This made it the most lucrative deal in Kenyan football history.

 Tusker F.C.

 Tusker FC is a football club owned by East African Breweries.
 It is based in Nairobi, Kenya.
-It is the third most successful club in Kenya with eight Kenyan league championships and three Kenyan cup wins.
-In addition, it has won four East African CECAFA Clubs Cup titles.

-The club was known as "Kenya Breweries" until 1999, when the current name was adopted.
-Tusker has two home stadiums, the Moi International Sports Centre, where it mainly plays its home matches, and the Ruaraka Sports Ground.
+The club was known as "Kenya Breweries" until 1999.

 CECAFA Cup

-In August 2012, East African Breweries signed a sponsorship deal worth US$450,000 with CECAFA to have the CECAFA Cup renamed to the CECAFA Tusker Challenge Cup.
+In August 2012, East African Breweries signed a sponsorship deal worth US$450,000 to have the CECAFA Cup renamed to the CECAFA Tusker Challenge Cup.